drUmarKhalid/seeagt-hugo/content/report/subsoil.md

 <hr>

-## Ok, that is supply, but how are subsoil resources used?
+## How are subsoil resources used?

 Subsoil resources are mostly used as inputs in industrial processes, both from local companies, as well as from abroad.
 Households consumed between 217 and 354 thousands of metric tons annually in our analysis years.
 That was equivalent to less than 1% of total supply in any year, which consists of up to 99% of resources for construction processes, such as limestone.
 In contrast, their use as exports and as inputs in other industries, which we term "intermediate consumption", reached between 73% and 84% of total use in the analysis period.